 There is a general increase of electricity demand in Mbizana as new households are constructed at a rapid pace than would have been anticipated.
-It is against this that the INEP Allocation for 2021/22 will be utilized to complete two projects that are currently being implemented by the municipality (Mabhenguteni and Bhekela to Mdatya villages electrification).
-The balance of the allocation will be ulitilised to implement Xolobeni village which is planned to be completed in the next financial year.
-Electrification of Lower Ethridge, Msarhweni, Zizityaneni and Nomlacu is planned to commence in the next financial year.
+It is against this that the INEP Allocation for 2021/22 will be utilized to complete two projects that are currently being implemented by the municipality (Mabhenguteni and Bhekela to Mdatya villages electrification) where additional households are anticipated to popup as experience over the years has taught us, together with electrification of Xolobeni, Mgungundlovu and Dumasi village, Lower Ethridge and Msarhweni Villages, Electrification of ward 22 and ward 31 pre-engineering, and Upgrade of low voltage lines.
+The municipality's electrical capacity has also been under pressure in the past financial years hence the construction or upgrade of our MVA line during the 2019/20 and 21 financial year to 8MVA.
+The project initially did not move as anticipated due to some challenges in getting some approvals from Eskom.
+It is however, a pleasure to report that the project been completed in the current year.